Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures

 As is standard practice in causal inference literature, we will adopt the potential outcome framework \cite{rubin_estimating_1972}.
-The framework assumes that, for each individual and each permissible value of treatment $A=a$, there exists a counterfactual outcome $Y_a$ corresponding to the value that the outcome would have taken in a world in which the treatment were deterministically set to $a$.
+The framework assumes that, for each individual and each permissible value of exposure $A=a$, there exists a counterfactual outcome $Y_a$ corresponding to the value that the outcome would have taken in a world in which the exposure were deterministically set to $a$.
 The observed outcome is $Y = Y_A$.